OverlyDevoted/crypto_exchange/README.md

    provides price data in intervals instead of time-frames.
-To fix the feature the received data has to be sorted by the actual time range, so data points that date behind the time range have to be excluded from the data array
+To fix the feature the received data has to be sorted by the actual time range, so data points that date behind the time range have to be excluded from the data array. [*Post-deadline*] On the Binance website the candlestick graph shows the prices in intervals which can be chosen by the user.
+So it is would be possible to get all the intervals and let the user pick and choose, or let the user choose from predetermined time-frames.
+Both ways can be seen implemented on various exchange platforms. (*Both interval and time-frame variations were experimented with and implemented*)

- - Front-end vite build errors [*Fixed post deadline*].
+ - Front-end vite build errors [*Fixed post-deadline*].
 Some Node.js modules imported from the CCXT library don't get built for the front-end application.
 Bandage solution would be to move the CCXT library to the existing back-end or build another back-end solely for handling cryptocurrency data.